Why is Personal Contract Hire so Popular?

 - Road fund licence – This will be included for the duration of the agreement. *Optional maintenance packages – Personal contract hire deals can include maintenance packages so you don’t have to worry about the general upkeep of the vehicle.

 - No depreciation concerns – You don’t have to sell the car at the end of the term so you don’t have to worry about its depreciation.

 - Access to more ‘upmarket’ vehicles – With a personal contract hire deal, you could afford a car that would otherwise be too expensive.
 As luxury cars tend to depreciate at the slowest rates, these often provide the best personal contract hire deals.

 There are disadvantages to personal contract hire too, but generally these are based on perception:

-- Comprehensive car insurance – You will not be able to take out third party car insurance, you’ll need a comprehensive deal as the car is not yours.
+- Comprehensive car insurance – You’ll need a comprehensive car insurance deal as the car is not yours.